 The Employee Rights Toolkit is an online English and Spanish resource from the U.S. Citizenship and Immigration Services (USIS) that is designed to increase awareness about employee rights in the employment eligibility process.
 It contains a variety of educational materials such as employee rights videos, flyers, and posters.
 The toolkit can be viewed in its entirety and downloaded from www.dhs.gov/E-Verify.
 In addition, an Employee Rights Webinar Series has been developed in collaboration with the Department of Justice’s Office of Special Counsel, Civil Rights Division that is geared at advocates and employees.
 Read More

-This webinar will train grantees on administering the employer customer satisfaction surveys, the only one of the three required surveys that grantees are responsible for administering.
-Phil Hostetter and Bennett Pudlin will walk grantees through the process of delivering the surveys to qualified employers and entering two critical data elements into SPARQ once they have done so.
-In addition, Barry Goff will discuss how grantees can use the survey results to improve their service to employers and increase participant placements.
-CLICK HERE FOR SUPPORT
+Trained grantees on administering the employer customer satisfaction surveys, the only one of the three required surveys that grantees are responsible for administering.
+Walked grantees through the process of delivering the surveys to qualified employers and entering two critical data elements into SPARQ once they have done so.
+In addition, discussed how grantees can use the survey results to improve their service to employers and increase participant placements.

 The U.S. Department of Labor's Office of Disability Employment Policy has developed a series of free video vignettes, as part of its "Skills to Pay the Bills: Mastering Soft Skills for Workplace Success" curriculum.
 The launch of the video series coincides with National Disability Employment Awareness Month, an annual observance to raise awareness about disability employment issues as well as to celebrate the many and varied contributions of America's workers with disabilities.
 This year's theme is "A Strong Workforce is an Inclusive Workforce: What Can YOU Do?"
 To download fact sheets and activities from ODEP's soft skills curriculum, visit http://www.dol.gov/odep/topics/youth/softskills/.

-The Unemployment Insurance HandBook (HB) No. 301 has been revised.
-There are significant changes, such as to the minimum reasonable attempts criteria.
-This is an opportunity to hear about these and other changes to the HB that will affect state unemployment insurance agency adjudication staff.
-CLICK HERE FOR SUPPORT
+Hear about the revisions to the Unemployment Insurance HandBook (HB) No. 301.
+There were significant changes, such as to the minimum reasonable attempts criteria, along with how the changes will affect state unemployment insurance agency adjudication staff.

-Nevada and Minnesota will share valuable information about their REA programs.
-An overview of Nevada’s REA program will include results of a study that highlighted factors that have made the Nevada REA program a success.
-One key factor is the state’s decision to assign staff to complete the REA process, including the transition from the REA to the delivery of reemployment services.
-Staff charge their time to the appropriate funding source for the services administered.
-Minnesota will demonstrate a very advanced automated tool developed for the state’s REA program.
-It provides easy and flexible access to information and to outcome data.
-This new tool will demonstrate many ideas for automation enhancements in other states.
-CLICK HERE FOR SUPPORT
+Nevada & Minnesota shared valuable information about their REA programs.
+An overview of Nevada’s REA program included results of a study that highlighted factors that made the Nevada REA program a success.
+Minnesota demonstrated a very advanced automated tool developed for the state’s REA program.
+It provides easy & flexible access to information & to outcome data.
+This new tool could demonstrate many ideas for automation enhancements in other states.

-This Webinar will provide training on the Job Service Complaint System, including how to refer complaints that fall within the jurisdiction of other Federal agencies.
+Provided training on the Job Service Complaint System, including how to refer complaints that fall within the jurisdiction of other Federal agencies.
 This system plays an important role in providing for a formal referral process that helps expedite the resolution of complaints, and protects the employment rights of individuals, including Migrant and Seasonal Farm Workers.
-Federal Regulations (at Title 20 of the Code of Federal Regulations, Section 658, Subpart E) provide that each State Job Service Agency must establish and maintain a Job Service Complaint System.
-The presentation will provide participants with useful techniques on how to refer complaints, filed through the Job Service Complaint System, to the Department of Justice, Office of the Special Counsel, and how they proceed in resolving those complaints.

-This will be a webinar conducted by the Office of Unemployment Insurance for the Interstate Benefits (IB) Subcommittee with the National Association of Workforce Agencies (NASWA).
-The purpose of the Webinar is to promote the UI CoP among the IB committee members.
-CLICK HERE FOR SUPPORT
+This webinar promoted the Unemployment Insurance Community of Practice among the Interstate Benefits (IB) committee members.
+Conducted by the Office of Unemployment Insurance for the Interstate Benefits (IB) Subcommittee with the National Association of Workforce Agencies (NASWA).

-The VOW to Hire Heroes Act of 2011 expanded tax credits available to employers that hire veterans under the Work Opportunity Tax Credit (WOTC).
-As part of a series of WOTC summer webinars, the Employment and Training Administration (ETA) in partnership with the Veterans’ Employment and Training Service (VETS) will provide a WOTC National Training Webinar on the VOW Act provisions for Local Veterans’ Employment Representatives (LVER) and VETS field staff.
-This training webinar is a partnership effort aimed at coordinating outreach and promotional efforts to ensure that veterans and employers are aware of the WOTC program and the new employment opportunities that the VOW Act offers them.
+A partnership effort aimed at coordinating outreach & promotional efforts to ensure that veterans and employers are aware of the WOTC program and the new employment opportunities that the VOW Act offers them.
 Employers can invest in tomorrow’s workforce by hiring veterans while taking advantage of increased tax credit benefits not seen before.
 LVERs have the key to better and increased employment and economic opportunities for our veterans.
-CLICK HERE FOR SUPPORT